 I shared a few weeks ago that my son and I participated in a busy bag swap with our local mommy and me group.
 To recap- our busy bag swap was where each mom made the same busy bag activity, enough for each participant, and then we swapped with one another.
 We walked away with a wide variety of crafts and activities.
 It was a great experience!
 And definitely one I would recommend facilitating in your local group.

-Today, I wanted to share two extremely easy-to-make busy bag activities that you could make for your toddler.
+Today, I wanted to share two busy bag crafts that are extremely easy-to-make for your toddler.
 They use very basic materials that you either already have laying around or will require a quick trip to a craft store.

 1. Spoon Matching